 Co-op at Waterloo is predominantly funded by a student-paid co-op fee.
 Similar to tuition, this fee is associated with being enrolled in a co-op program and is paid in instalments throughout your time at Waterloo.
 To learn more about these fees and what they cover, visit the Co-operative Education’s fee page.

-Work term reports and Professional Development (PD) courses
+Professional Development (PD) courses

-Co-op students in Arts must successfully complete four Professional Development (PD) courses.
+Co-op students in Arts must successfully complete five Professional Development (PD) courses.
 These courses help you increase your employability and assist you with seeing connections between workplace experience and what you learn in the classroom.

 As a co-op student, you will have a team of support.
 Learn how to connect with your team.